Trinidad and Tobago national football team: Players

 For all past and present players who have appeared for the national team, see Trinidad and Tobago national team players.

 Current squad

-The following players were named in the squad for the 2026 FIFA World Cup qualification – CONCACAF third round matches against Jamaica and Bermuda on 13 and 18 November 2025; respectively.
+The following players were named in the squad for the 2026–27 CONCACAF Nations League A matches against Haiti, Dominican Republic and Curaçao (twice) on 25, 28 September, 1 and 4 October 2026; respectively.

-Caps and goals updated as of 18 November 2025, after the match against Bermuda.
+Caps and goals updated as of 9 June 2026, after the match against Russia.